 The Kangaroo Farm in Arlington Wa.
 A great day trip for families and Kangaroo lovers in the Pacific Northwest!

 Did you know there was a Kangaroo Farm out in Arlington?
 If you love Kangaroos, be sure to check out the Outback Kangaroo Farm in the Arlington/Oso area for a great opportunity to get up close and feed and pet them.
 Plus, there are many other animals on this farm too.
 They offer tours daily.
 They are only open March through the end of October, so not to much time left in this season, but if you are looking for a fun day trip, this one is great!
-Currently they are open Thursday through Sundays.
-It is $10 per kid, and $12 per adult.
-Group rates are also available for parties of 15 or more at $8.00 a person, if you have a larger crew you want to round up to visit.
+They open in March, Thursday through Sundays.
+It is $13 per kid, and $15 per adult, and $10 for Seniors (2 and under free).

 The Outback Kangaroo Farm is not a zoo exactly.
 It is more like a large family farm that they have opened up to the public, for guided and interactive tours.
 Rather then roaming at your own pace to look at animals in enclosures, you go with a group and a guide into the enclosures and are able to interact with the animals.
 Our tour was about 45 minutes long, and there was lots of time with the animals.
 We stayed for just over an hour as there are swings for the kids, a small rustic gift shop and some photo opps to do after the tour too.